Inventory UI

 I implemented a strict separation:

-- Inventory (Game Logic): Handles the inventory data, such as Item definitions, quantity, etc. This represents the gameplay data, UI logic should not interfere with this.
+quantity, etc. This represents the gameplay data, UI logic should not interfere with this.

-- InventoryUI (View): Handles the interface, it's the center of the ui logic, individual elements subscribe to events triggered by this.
+- InventoryUI (View): Handles the interface, it's the center of the ui logic,

-To bridge these two without tight coupling, I utilized a Dictionary that pairs the data object with the visual object.
+To bridge these two without tight coupling, I utilized a Dictionary that pairs the data object with

-This ensures the UI is strictly reactive—it never calculates game logic, it only visualizes the state of the data.
+This ensures the UI is strictly reactive—it never calculates game logic, it only visualizes the

 Lessons Learned